 Santa Fe is a beautiful town surrounded by beautiful mountains.
-Our ten days there were a breathe of fresh air feeling very much like a Southwestern Berkeley, at least to us.
-Of course it could have been the altitude!
+Our ten days there was a breath of fresh air feeling very much like a Southwestern Berkeley, at least to us.
+Of course, it could have been the altitude!
 Did you know that Santa Fe is located at nearly 7200 feet above sea level?
 That’s 1500 more than Denver!

 I see why people say it is a great place to visit and I certainly agree with them!
 Here are my favorite things we did while we were visiting.

 You know I am going to go with food first!
 We visited the Santa Fe Farmer’s Market our first full day in Santa Fe.
 They are open Tuesdays and Saturdays and are housed in an adorable building downtown.
 There are 150 local vendors there….usually.
 It was a little on the small side (winter and all) when we visited, but not too small that we didn’t buy $100 worth of lamb meat!
 We also picked up some decadent blue cheese and churned-that-morning butter along with long-lusted for tomatoes.
 I cannot imagine what the market must be like in the summer!

 Great place to eat breakfast, I had a kimchee pancake and lovingly eyed the fresh donuts.

 Santa Fe is known as an artist’s town and Canyon Road is the center of all things artistic.
 Even if you aren’t into art, it is a cute street with wonderful adobe architecture and cafes and restaurants.
 It’s also a fun place to take photos, especially for Instagram, there are tons of great statues to use as props!